 Brisbane Renters Alliance is concerned about rising poverty and homelessness.
 We are seeing families on lower incomes struggling to find secure rental properties and suffering when rents rise steeply and unexpectedly.
 The Australian Homelessness Monitor Report 2018 has documented a 32% increase in homelessness in Brisbane since 2011, and identifies weak renters’ rights as a key contributing factor.

-The State Government recently announced a review into renters’ rights in Queensland.
-This is the best opportunity we’re going to get in this election cycle for some major tenancy reforms in Queensland.
+In 2018, the State Government announced a review into renters’ rights in Queensland.
+After backing away from the reforms in 2020, the Qld Labour government have come back in 2021 with proposals for very weak reforms.
+This is still the best opportunity we’re going to get in this election cycle for some major tenancy reforms in Queensland.
 If we don’t push for big changes now, we’ll probably miss the boat until well after the next state election.

 Brisbane Renters Alliance is asking individuals and community groups to support these five principles: